ankit-khare-2015/learn-data-engineering-patterns/README.md

   - Silver and publish hold only the latest batch for stable consumer reads
   - Includes Docker setup, SQL steps, Python runner, and runbook

-More patterns can be added under `patterns/` following the same structure.
+More patterns will be added under `patterns/` following the same structure.